jadecobra/python_tdd_exercises/source/calculator.rst

        #     self.x/self.y
        # )

-the terminal displays passing tests, and we now have a way to ``catch`` Exceptions when testing, allowing us to confirm that the code raises an error, and the other tests to continue when they encounter the expected failure
+the terminal displays passing tests, and I now have a way to ``catch`` Exceptions when testing, allowing me to confirm that the code raises an error, and the other tests can continue when they encounter the expected failure

 REFACTOR: make it better
 ------------------------

-update ``test_division`` to test other division cases when the divisor is not 0 by making sure our random variable ``y`` is never 0
+I update ``test_division`` to test other division cases when the divisor is not 0 by making sure the random variable ``y`` is never 0

 .. code-block:: python